 One area he suggests registering for more items in is food prep and serving ware.
 "More people are entertaining at home, and a lot more people are cooking and taking cooking classes, so food-prep items like KitchenAid mixers, slow cookers, blenders, etc. are going to be increasingly hot."
 When it comes to basics, he loves Pottery Barn's designs because they "last a lifetime and are classic, livable, transitional to any occasion, and, of course, [they're] beautiful."

-Check out Pottery Barn's top 10 most-registered-for items ahead, along with Tony's feedback on why they're favorites.
+Check out Pottery Barn's top 10 most-registered-for items in 2015-2016 ahead, along with Tony's feedback on why they're favorites.